Blog/ROI & Buying Guide

 • Facility leadership wants to know whether uptime, onboarding, and troubleshooting are really included.

-⚠️If the proposal gives you a monthly payment but leaves mapping, preventive maintenance, software, or service escalation vague, it is safer to treat it as financing until the provider proves otherwise.
+⚠️If the proposal gives you a monthly payment but leaves mapping, annual preventive maintenance, software, or service escalation vague, it is safer to treat it as financing until the provider proves otherwise.

 For Midwest operators, the monthly model and the service geography should be evaluated together.
 A subscription that looks attractive on paper can become fragile if local deployment coverage is thin.
-That is why buyers comparing RaaS or leasing often pair this guide with our regional pages for <a href="/cleaning-robots-minnesota">Minnesota</a>, <a href="/cleaning-robots-wisconsin">Wisconsin</a>, and <a href="/cleaning-robots-iowa">Iowa</a> before they finalize a payment structure.
+That is why buyers comparing RaaS or leasing often pair this guide with our regional pages for Minnesota, Wisconsin, and Iowa before they finalize a payment structure.

 Are There Leasing Options for Autonomous Commercial Floor Scrubbers?